kodolinija/stardeus-translations/README.md

 <!-- CREDITS -->
 ## Credits

-First and foremost: Thanks [Spajus](https://github.com/spajus) for developing stardeus and be so interactive and helful to us all :)
+First and foremost: Thanks [Spajus](https://github.com/spajus) for developing stardeus and be so interactive and helpful to us all :)

 ### German